8 Basis of Regulations

 - perfluorobutanesulfonic acid (PFBS).

-Occurrence data produced by the UCMR program, not only for PFOA and PFOS, but also for other PFAS as well (Table 8-1 and Table 17-3) are used by the USEPA and some states to help determine which substances to consider for future regulatory action.
-All of the data from the UCMR program are published in the National Contaminant Occurrence Database (NCOD) and available for download from USEPA’s website (USEPA 2017g).
+The USEPA and some states use occurrence data produced by the UCMR program, not only for PFOA and PFOS, but also for other PFAS as well (Table 8-1 and Table 17-3), to help determine which substances to consider for future regulatory action.
+All of the data from the UCMR program are published in the National Contaminant Occurrence Database (NCOD) and available for download from USEPA’s website (USEPA 2017).

 Table 8-1.
 UCMR3 occurrence data for PFOA and PFOS